sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 ## Agenda:

+1. General introduction (10 minutes)
-1. Introduction to Infrastructure as Code and Terraform (1 hour)
+2. Introduction to Infrastructure as Code and Terraform (45 mins)
-2. Understanding HashiCorp Configuration Language (HCL) (1 hour)
+3. Understanding HashiCorp Configuration Language (HCL) (45 mins)
-3. Getting Started with Terraform (1 hour)
+4. Getting Started with Terraform (45 mins)
-4. Terraform providers (1 hour)
+5. Terraform providers (45 mins)
-5. Authenting to Azure with Terraform (1 hour)
+6. Authenting to Azure with Terraform (45 mins)
-6. Advanced Terraform Topics (1 hour)
+7. Advanced Terraform Topics (45 mins)
-7. Terraform Backends and State Management (1 hour)
+8. Terraform Backends and State Management (45 mins)
-8. Q&A and Recap (30 minutes)
+9. Q&A and Recap (30 minutes)

+## Session 1: General introduction (10 minutes)

+- Introductions
+- Participants expectations
+- Presenter expectations
+- Practical information

-## Session 1: Introduction to Infrastructure as Code and Terraform (1 hour)
+## Session 2: Introduction to Infrastructure as Code and Terraform (45 mins)

 - What is Infrastructure as Code (IaC)?
 - Other IaC tools and their benefits